 Republic builds both separate mobile versions of web sites as well as making sure that normal web sites works well on smart phones and tablets.
 We have also designed and developed apps for iPhone and iPad, so if that is something you think would fit your mobile strategy we're more than happy to sit down and discuss your needs.

 When you talk about mobile solutions for the web you can mean a handful of things.
 We help our customers figure out which solution that works for them.

-Another way of adapting the site for mobile users is to serve the user a design depending on what device he or she is using at the moment.
+One way of adapting the site for mobile users is to serve the user a design depending on what device he or she is using at the moment.
 This way of designing a site has lately been called a responsive design, since the design responds to the features and constraints of the used device.
-If you go down this road you won't have the same alternatives when it comes to adapting the site to special mobile needs since you always working with the same information, but it also gives you a lot of advantages.

 You use the same content for all versions, you only need to update one site and you'll have a web site that adapts and presents the content the best way possible for every user at any given time depending on their environment.